I’m going to show you the ONLY 5 ways to accept credit card payments on your website!

-- I’ve installed the code for a PAY NOW button and this is what it looks like
+I’ve installed the code for a PAY NOW button and this is what the button looks like once it’s installed:

 #3.
-NUMBER THREE — Custom API Integration with Custom Payment Page or shopping cart solutions
+Custom API Integration with Custom Payment Page or shopping cart solutions

 I’ll link up in the description to the top to SSL Certificates that I use and recommend to my clients.

 These are online stores!
 Similar to amazon.com where your customer can pick and choose and customize their order straight from the functionality of your website.